 Why is my goldfish turning black?!
 If you wake up one day and notice that your goldfish is turning black you might be quite concerned.
 Especially if you’ve never seen anything like this before.
 But is it really something to be worried about or is it a normal phenomenon?
-Goldfish are usually pretty low maintenance pets, but things like this can happen, and it’s best to be prepared.
+Goldfish are usually pretty low-maintenance pets, but things like this can happen, and it’s best to be prepared.

-The short of it is this: There are many different reasons why your goldfish is turning black.
+There are many different reasons why your goldfish is turning black.
 Some of them are bad, like ammonia poisoning or black spot disease.
 However, it can also be harmless and simply due to genetics.
 The most likely reason why your goldfish is turning black is ammonia poisoning, which should be remedied as soon as possible by removing waste from their tank and changing the water.

 There can be several reasons why your goldfish is turning black.
 Let’s take a look at each one of the reasons individually.
 That way, you can best determine which one applies to your goldie.